MartinSGill/TodoTxtJs/README.md

 * Uses the excellent and simple [TodoTxt](http://www.todotxt.com) format
 * Fully editable Todos.
 * Quick Filters: Click on Priority / Project / Context to quickly filter.
-* Save to Local Browser Storage
+* Save to Local Browser Storage, or Sync with your DropBox.
 * Sorts by completed-state, completed-date, priority, file order.
 * Preserves item order in Todo.txt file.